Engraved print showing the city of Portsmouth from the Kentucky shore, from "Historical Collections of Ohio" by Henry Howe, 1847.

 Portsmouth is the county seat of Scioto County, Ohio.

 The first permanent settler from the newly independent United States to live in the vicinity of what would become Portsmouth was Emanuel Traxler in 1796.
 Henry Massie formally laid out Portsmouth in 1803.
-He named the town Portsmouth after Portsmouth, Virginia.
+He named the town Portsmouth after Portsmouth, New Hampshire.
 Located at the intersection of the Ohio River and the Scioto River, Portsmouth grew quickly due to the traffic on the rivers.
 Polly Barber became the first child to be born in Portsmouth in 1804.
 The town continued to prosper with the construction of the Ohio and Erie Canal during the 1820s and the 1830s.

 Portsmouth's growth resulted in the town becoming the Scioto County seat.
 By the late 1840s, approximately 2,500 people lived in Portsmouth.
 There were at least four churches, two newspapers, and seventeen stores in the town.
 There also was a series of dry docks to repair and build steamboats.